dominikWin/TankGame/README.md

 1,1,1,1,1,1
 ```

-To load a map change the constructor peramiters of the map in the World class constructor (On the latest release, v1.0-alpha, this line 16 of World.java).
+To load a map change the constructor parameters of the map in the World class constructor (On the latest release, v1.0-alpha, this line 16 of World.java).